hithomasmorelli/Deezer-to-Spotify/Readme.md

 This script adds the songs to Spotify playlists in the order they were added to the Deezer playlists.
 However, adding songs one-after-another without a pause leads to Spotify getting confused as to the order a group of songs were added in.
 For this reason, the program asks whether or not it should pause for a set amount of time (currently 0.95 seconds) to better ensure the integrity of "sort by addition".

+The script will ask if, when it encounters a failed track, it should pause at that point in the song addition process.
+This is to allow for all tracks - including ones that have to be added manually - to be added in their original order.

 ## Requirements

 * Python 3.7